orocos/rtt_ros_integration/README.md

  * "rtt_rosnode" has been split into three packages:
    1. "rtt_rosnode": Contains a plugin for creating a ROS node in an RTT program
-   2. "rtt_rostopic": Contains msg primitive typekit and the transport plugin for using ROS topics
+   2. "rtt_roscomm": Contains msg primitive typekit and the transport plugin for using ROS topics
    3. "rtt_rosparam": Contains a plugin for synchronizing a component's properties with ROS parameters

  * A new package, "rtt_ros" has been added.
 This package contains convenience